FAQs

 One of my children does not study with a Suzuki teacher.
 Is this still an appropriate summer experience for him?

-Depending on the age and skill level of your child, there may be some activities in which he may enroll at SOSI.
+Depending on your child’s age and skill level, there may be activities he can enroll in at SOSI.
 Please contact the appropriate director for more information.

 I have a pre-schooler who has not yet begun studying an instrument.
 Is there a program at SOSI for this child?